Couven-Museum

 Is it wheelchair accessible?

-For specific accessibility information, check the official website to ensure a comfortable visit.
+For specific accessibility details, please check the official website for information regarding facilities and accommodations.

 Can I buy tickets online?